Self-regulating jets during the Common Envelope phase: Conclusion

 \section{Conclusion}

 The simulations presented in this paper illustrate how self-regulated jets play an important role during the CE phase, when a CO is immersed in the stellar envelope of a RG star.
-Within a few hours to several days after a jet is ejected from the accretion disk/CO system (depending on the efficiency with which the jets are powered), the jets deposits enough energy into the envelope to unbind the outer layers of the CE.
+Within a few hours to several days after a jet is ejected from the accretion disk/CO system (depending on the efficiency with which the jets are powered), the jet deposits enough energy into the envelope to unbind the outer layers of the CE.

-The global morphology and evolution of the jets is very similar when the CO is a NS or a BH (except for the size and density of the BHL bulge).
-Depending on the efficiency with which a fraction of the accreted mass is redirected into powering the self-regulated jets, the evolution scenario follow two broad scenarios.
-If the efficiency is low, the jet will not manage to drill through the dense BHL bulge.
-On the other hand, if the efficiency is high, the self-regulated jet will present variability in its size and orientation, producing a cocoon which expands smoothly through the CE.
+The global morphology and evolution of the jets through the CE is very similar independently on whether the CO is a NS or a BH (except for the size and density of the BHL bulge).
+Depending on the efficiency with which a fraction of the accreted mass powers the self-regulated jets, the evolution of the CO-RG system within the CE will follow one of these two scenarios.
+For low efficiencies ($\eta < 0.001$), the jet will not manage to drill through the dense BHL bulge.
+On the other hand, if the efficiency is high enough ($\eta < 0.01$), the self-regulated jet will be able to drill through the bulge, and then evolve through the CE (with a variable behaviour in both its size and orientation), while its correspondent cocoon expands smoothly over the CE.

-The mass accretion rate onto the CO drops due to the pressure of the cocoon which competes against the ram pressure of the accreting material.
-Hence, the powering of the jets will decrease until when the pressure of the accreting material becomes larger than that of the cocoon, and thus the mass accretion rate onto the CO and powering of the jet will increase once more.
+If the self-regulated jet is able to drill through the BHL bulge, the mass accretion rate which reaches the CO will drop due to the ram pressure of the cocoon which competes against that of the accreting material.
+Hence, the powering of the jets will decrease until the pressure of the accreting material becomes larger than that of the cocoon, and thus the mass accretion rate onto the CO and powering of the jet will increase once more.
 Unlike the case where the jets are powered constantly over time (in which the mass accretion rate drops monotonically with time), the self-regulated jets present an oscillating behavior (where the mass accretion rate may increase or decrease by a factor of a few).
 This process, will repeat itself until the mass supply runs out.
+Depending on the mass accretion rate onto the CO, if the CO within the CE is a NS it may be converted into a BH in about a decade (if the CO is a 5 M$_\odot$ BH it will double its mass in a few years).
+If jets are launched once the CO is engulfed by the CE, they deposit enough energy to unbind the outer layers of the CE.
+Once the outer layers of the CE are blown away, or if the CO presents a jet before it is engulfed by the CE, a GE configuration may appear.
+Future detections of GWs/GRBs and observed rates of these systems will be very helpful to fully understand the CE phase and its outcomes.